shadabtanjeed/DoodleDo--Paint-Application/DevNotes.md

 The FXML file does not sync up when merging branches.
 If you ever need to change the layout, make change in main branch first, then notify other members to pull the changes.

+# Issue

+Outline spotted while working on fillShape method.
+Using Writable image is also ruining quality.

 # Notes

 ## General Notice: